shivapbhusal/AuthorProfiling/README.md

 #Known Issues
 * In the conjunction, we need to check the combination of words.
+* While getting the first 100 lines, there is a chance last sentence is incomplete.

 # Acknowledgement
 * Parsing English: https://explosion.ai/blog/parsing-english-in-python